ipleiria-robotics/indoor_positioning_uwb/software/README.md

 The following describes an example to execute the dynamic test for the slow velocity:

-1. **python [slow_data_generate.py](https://github.com/ipleiria-robotics/indoor_positioning_uwb/blob/main/software/movement_test/slow_data_generate.py)** - load the file containing the distances obtained on the on the test, and generates the file with the positions estimations.
+1. **python [slow_data_generate.py](https://github.com/ipleiria-robotics/indoor_positioning_uwb/blob/main/software/movement_test/slow_data_generate.py)** - load the file containing the distances obtained on the test, and generates the file with the positions estimations.

 2. **python [slow_analysis.py](https://github.com/ipleiria-robotics/indoor_positioning_uwb/blob/main/software/movement_test/slow_analysis.py)** - runs the analysis of the position error evolution during the tag motion, loading the dataset resulting from the previous script and, at the same time, loading the dataset containing the encoder pulses with timestamps to be analysed.
 Plots are shown to visualize the results.